 I'll go over building a team of ideal counters next, but before that you need to prep a handful of things to set yourself up properly.
 You can skip this if you're a regular raider.

-2. If you can, take gym control over to your color before the start of the raid.
-This will give you 2 extra balls to use against Ho-Oh after you complete the raid.
+- 2. If you can, take gym control over to your color before the start of the raid.
+This will give you two extra balls to use against Ho-Oh after you complete the raid.

 Building an Ideal Counter Team